basjam/ValaCompiler/README.md

 ## Precautions

-* This app will create a file named TEST in your source folder.
+* This app will create a folder named "valacompiler" in your source folder.